-CTE teachers work in partnership with other departments to provide an aligned curriculum.
+The SDCOE JCCS Career Technical Education department provides CTE classes and grant funded career readiness opportunities for high school youth.
+At SPA students can select from CTE Culinary Arts, and CTE Green Technology.
+CTE teachers work in partnership with other departments to provide aligned curriculum.
 The CTE program is evaluated by the number of students enrolled, the number of students completing courses, and industry credentials earned.
 This is measured through our yearly data gathering in CONAPP.
-JCCS CTE also offers Drivers Education for qualifying students and the Workability I grant for interested students who qualify to receive grant-funded services including paid internships, workbased learning, mentoring, and supportive services.
+SPA's non-profit partner has established a career center and program that provides youth with work readiness skills, internships with local businesses, and direct hire placements.
+JCCS CTE also offers Drivers Education for qualifying students, and the Workability I grant for interested students who qualify to receive grant funded services including paid internships, work-based learning, mentoring, and supportive services.

-The CTE Advisory Council is facilitated by the CTE Department and includes local industry partners from building and construction; green technology; horticulture; culinary arts; public service; entrepreneurship; graphic arts; graphic design; information and communications technology; arts media entertainment; audio technology; education, child Development, and family services (ECDF)/ integrated life management; non-profits; the local workforce investment board; event management; San Diego County Museums, Arts partners throughout the County, and is always looking for additional partners.
-All CTE teachers and staff participate in all Organizational All Staff and Council meetings.
+The CTE Advisory Council is facilitated by the CTE Department and includes local industry partners from: building and construction; green technology; horticulture; culinary arts; public service; entrepreneurship; graphic arts; graphic design; information and communications technology; arts media entertainment; audio technology; non-profits; the local workforce investment board; event management; and is always looking for additional partners.
+All CTE teachers and staff, participate in all Council meetings.
+These meetings have been on hold due to the impact of COVID-19 but are planned to begin again in spring 2023.